Tabithadejong/Bikini-Proof/README.md

  **Third Section**

 This is an embedded youtube video meant as a little funny teaser of what might be possible to accomplish with the help of Bikini Proof.
 The video will not autoplay, it is necesary to be activated by the visitor.
-We want it to be a clear decision whether or not to see this clip.
+We want it to be a clear decision on the userend whether or not to see this clip.

 ![Picture of the third section home page](documentation%20/catwalk.png)

+* The Footer

+Just as the navigation bar the footer element is stuck to the bottom of the page at all times.
+The design is minimal but includes all that need to be brought across to the visitor.
+All the links open in an external tab.